-Not restricted to 50 per cent
+Not restricted to 50%

-Benefit from having a younger spouse
+Benefit of having a younger spouse

 Additional considerations for spousal RRSPs

 It’s important to understand that a spousal contribution becomes the property of your spouse.
-With pension income splitting, no assets are transferred.
-You and your spouse simply file a joint election each year, which gives you the option to choose whether income splitting makes sense.
+With pension income splitting, no assets are transferred; you and your spouse simply file a joint election each year, which gives you the option to choose whether income splitting makes sense.